European route E6: 2025 Nesvatnet landslide

 Development in this case was expected to be ongoing, possibly even till summer 2026, but no fixed prognosis for reopening the road could be given, as it usually takes a while before the land surrounding the landslide will be declared safe enough to work on.
 From that moment on, it remains to be seen how E6 and the railway line can be rebuilt.
 Harald Inge Johnsen, from Statens Vegvesen (the Norwegian Road Authority), told NRK on Tuesday 9 September 2025, that test drilling in bedrock to build a temporary E6 around the landslide would start on Wednsesday 10 September 2025; As of 9 September, Johnsen was hoping that building a temporary E6 road section a but further north from Nesvatnet would be finished by October 2025.
 A local construction company claimed they could build a temporary road around the landslide within a week, if bureaucracy would not get in the way, but Johnsen had warned earlier on to go slow, because the whole area was still prone to landslides.

-In an update issued on the 20th of October 2025, Statens Vegvesen explained that building a temporary road around the landslide turned out to be more difficult than expected.
+In an update issued on 20 October 2025, Statens Vegvesen explained that building a temporary road around the landslide turned out to be more difficult than expected.
 I has taken a lot of time, test drilling and research to find an itinerary that meets all the safety requirements.
-Building of the temporary road has started on the 9th of October 2025 and the road around the landslide at Nesvatnet is expected to be opened by November 2025.
+Building of the temporary road has started on 9 October 2025 and the road around the landslide at Nesvatnet is expected to be opened by November 2025.
 As long as E6 was interrupted, the same type of problems occurred as seen at Finneidfjord in 2024, like truck drivers getting into trouble with customs and maximum driving hours when driving through Sweden, or a ferry service that cannot cope with the amount of traffic taking a detour.

-On Wednesday the 5th of November 2025, it was announced that a temporary section of E6, going around the landslide, is expected to open on 8 November 2025.
+On Wednesday 5 November 2025, it was announced that a temporary section of E6, going around the landslide, is expected to open on 8 November 2025.
 From Saturday the 8th of November 2025, one could again use E6 through Levanger Municipality, Trøndelag, Norway.
 After building a temporary solution that solves the problem for truck traffic, rebuilding the original E6 on the shore of Nesvatnet lake will take lots of time.
 It remains unknown when the damage of the landslide at Nesvatnet lake can be fully repaired.
 One can only speculate that E6 will not be fully repaired before summer 2026.